laganiere/OpenCV3Cookbook/src/Chapter03/README.txt

-This directory contains material supporting chapter 3 of the cookbook:
+This directory contains material supporting chapter 2 of the cookbook:
 Computer Vision Programming using the OpenCV Library.
-Second Edition
+Third Edition
-by Robert Laganiere, Packt Publishing, 2013.
+by Robert Laganiere, Packt Publishing, 2016.

 Files:
 	colordetector.h